srguglielmo/Content-Expiration/readme.txt

 5. The email notifying the author that their post will expire.

 == Changelog ==

+= 1.1.0 =
+* Respect the timezone configured in the site options.
+* Minor documentation updates.

 = 1.0.2 =
 * Compatibility with WordPress 5.2.